midhunkalarikkal/FullDomain/Notes/DSA2.md

 ------------------------------
 Insertions and deletions can occur at both ends (front and rear).
 Types:
   Input-Restricted Deque: Insertions allowed only at one end.
   Output-Restricted Deque: Deletions allowed only at one end.

 `Concurrent Queue`
 -------------------
-Designed for multi-threaded environments.
-Ensures thread safety for enqueue and dequeue operations.
+A Concurrent Queue is a type of queue that is designed to be safely used by multiple threads or processes at the same time, without corrupting the data.